 UCF Rosen College of Hospitality Management awards numerous scholarships each year to hard-working, deserving students.
-This year the awarding of scholarships is especially important as the hospitality and tourism industry has suffered devastating job loss, and our students are among those affected.
-This year we present more than 140 students with scholarship at the UCF Rosen College of Hospitality Management Scholarship Awards Ceremony, a virtual event.
+In 2020, the awarding of scholarships is especially important as the hospitality and tourism industry has suffered devastating job loss, and our students are among those affected.
+We presented more than 140 students with scholarship at the UCF Rosen College of Hospitality Management Scholarship Awards Ceremony, a virtual event.
 Click the image to view the ceremony!

 We believe a college education should provide lifelong benefits — not lifelong debt.
 From scholarships and grants to student loans, there are many ways to pay for college.
 We’re here to guide you every step of the way.